-The plethora of species, the multitude of ecosystems and the vastness of the open spaces are breathtaking.
-Yet amongst this abundance, there are those creatures and species whose standing elevates them to a prominence others cannot attain.
+Africa is a continent defined by its wildlife.
+Without this wildlife, Africa would be a desperate soul.
+The plethora of species, multitude of ecosystems and vastness of the open spaces is breathtaking.
+Yet amongst this abundance there are creatures and species whose standing elevates them to a prominence that others cannot attain.

+Weighing up to 6,000 kgs and standing 4 meters tall, the mighty African Elephant is the world’s largest land-based mammal.
 Elephants are giants in every sense of the word, from their size to the way they defend and protect their families.

-Standing at its base and looking upwards you get a real scale of the magnitude of this amazing living organism.
-You look at a tree that saw Arab slave traders leave messages on its bark, you see a tree that is selectively harvested by African tribes to make amazingly decorative floor mats.
-Above all though you see a tree that shares a relationship with the Elephant for where both occur hardly a single baobab has not felt the touch of the tusk.
+Standing at its base and looking upwards, you get a real scale of the magnitude of this amazing living organism.
+You look at a tree that saw Arab slave traders leave messages on its bark; you see a tree that is selectively harvested by African tribes to make amazingly decorative floor mats.
+Above all, though, you see a tree that shares a relationship with the elephant, for wherever they coincide, hardly a single baobab has escaped the touch of the tusk.

 Exhibition: 173cm x 114.5cm (68” x 45”)